cduongt/mmg-cluster-setup-CESNET/README.md

 File structure:
 - "mmg-cluster.tf": Contains Terraform configuration
 - "pouta-ansible-cluster": Folder containing Ansible playbooks
+- "provision": Folder containing installation scripts
 - "create.py": Python script creating and provisioning Metapipe environment
+- "destroy.py": Python script destroying Metapipe environment

 What it can do:
 - Create 1 master and x slave nodes with Terraform at OCCI endpoint (currently tested only in CESNET MetaCloud.
 Might not work at other endpoints due to different CentOS 7 images)
 - Provision all hosts with Ansible, copy necessary files to run Metapipe
+- Cleanup environment

 What is missing:
-- Cleanup script
-- Some Metapipe file dependencies
+- Some functionality